 Some of the rules, e.g. the unwrap and key generation rules in Figure 2, allow the creation of new handles for which attributes are set and unset.
 We therefore dynamically extend the domain of the valuation whenever such new handles are created.
+When an attribute is not in the domain of the valuation it is considered to be undefined.
+An instance of a rule with a literal containing such an undefined attribute on the left-hand side cannot be fired.
+Real devices vary in the default values they assign to newly created objects, and our semantics allows us to model underspecified rules for the creation of objects, where some attributes are not given a value.

 Note also that when $(S, V) \rightsquigarrow (S', V')$ we always have that $S \subseteq S'$ and $dom(V) \subseteq dom(V')$.